Music & Poetry

-My postgraduate research at Canterbury Christchurch University, UK is on 'Star Music.
+As postgraduate research at Canterbury Christchurch University, UK, I wrote a thesis on 'Star Music.
 The ancient idea of cosmic music as a philosophical paradox'.
 Here's the abstract:

 ‘Star Music’ regards the ancient Pythagorean-Platonic idea of heavenly harmony as a philosophical paradox: stars are silent, music is not.
 The idea of ‘star music’ contains several potential opposites, including imagination and sense perception, the temporal and the eternal, transcendence and theophany, and others.
 The idea of ‘star music’ as a paradox can become a gateway to a different understanding of the universe, and a vehicle for a shift to a new – and yet very ancient – form of consciousness.
 The ancient Greeks had a type of unitary consciousness, intermingling continually with a transpersonal dimension.
 This ancient state of consciousness was related to a musical understanding of the world, the Pythagorean-Platonic experience of the universe as an ordered cosmos.
 The research is approached from the angle of musicianship, exploring how music is reflected in the world of thought.
 By reflexive re-reading of the primary sources, new insights into the nature of musical consciousness are explored.
 The idea of ‘star music’ can be found throughout the history of music and thought in the West, including Plato’s works and that of other ancient philosophers, through the Middle Ages, the Renaissance, the Romantic era and the twentieth century up to contemporary New Age music.
 As a conclusion, the paradox of ‘star music’ is connected to an experience of a shared transcendent meaning of music, which can be present in the moment of a musical performance.
 In other words, ‘star music’ is a living paradox.